ceu-lang/ceu/manual/manual-toc.md

 -------------------------

-Céu uses an abstraction mechanism that reconciles data and control state into the single concept of an *organism*, which provide multiple lines of execution (control state) and an object-like interface (data state).
+Céu uses an abstraction mechanism that reconciles data and control state into the single concept of an *organism*.
+Organisms provide an object-like interface (data state) as well as multiple lines of execution (control state).

 A class of organisms is composed of an *interface* and a single *execution body*.
-The interface exposes public variables, methods, and internal events, much like object oriented programming.
+The interface exposes public variables, methods, and internal events, like in object oriented programming.
-The body can contain any valid code in Céu (including parallel compositions) and starts to execute on instantiation and in parallel with the program.
+The body can contain any valid code in Céu (including parallel compositions) and starts on organism instantiation, executing in parallel with the program.
 Organism instantiation can be either [static](#variables) or [dynamic](#dynamic-execution).

 The example below (in the right) blinks two LEDs in parallel with different frequencies.
-Each blinking LED is instantiated as an organism of the `Blink` class:
+Each blinking LED is a static instance organism of the `Blink` class:

 <table width="100%">
 <tr valign="top">